timothyshull/programming_notes/hardware/digital_design.md

 #### Set Less Than
 - set less than instructions can compare either two registers (slt) or a register and an immediate (slti)
 - signed (slt and slti) and unsigned (sltu and sltiu) versions
-- in a signed com- parison, 0x80000000 is less than any other number, because it is the most negative two’s complement number
+- in a signed com- parison, 0x80000000 is less than any other number, because it is the most negative two's complement number
 - in an unsigned comparison, 0x80000000 is greater than 0x7FFFFFFF but less than 0x80000001, because all numbers are positive